Drinking Beverages Sweetened with Low-Calorie Sweeteners is Associated with Healthier Diets and Overall Lower Calorie Consumption

 A 2014 review of the 1999-2008 data from the U.S. National Health and Nutrition Examination Survey also found that consumption of low-calorie sweeteners is related to higher diet quality and overall healthier lifestyle.
 The analysis, conducted by Drewnowski and Rehm, found that use of low-calorie sweeteners, including the consumption of sugar-free beverages, was associated with higher healthy eating index scores, less smoking and more physical activity.
 Similarly, research by Sigman-Grant and Hsieh found that people who use low-calorie, sugar-free foods and beverages have better quality diets.

 “In light of the latest Dietary Guidelines for Americans’ recommendation to adopt healthy eating patterns, this recent study provides further support that low-calorie sweeteners can be a useful tool in dietary strategies to lower excess weight, and their use can be associated with improved diet quality,” said Maureen Conway, MBA, MA, RD, LDN, FAND, Director of Nutrition and Professional Affairs for Heartland Food Products Group, the maker of Splenda® Sweetener Products.
-“Since summer is a time when sugary beverages are heavily consumed, beverages made with low-calorie sweeteners, such as Splenda® No Calorie Sweetener, are a great way to reduce excess calorie intake from added sugars that could contribute to weight gain,” Conway added.
+“Since summer is a time when sugary beverages are heavily consumed, beverages made with low-calorie sweeteners, such as Splenda® Zero Calorie Sweetener, are a great way to reduce excess calorie intake from added sugars that could contribute to weight gain,” Conway added.

 The study researchers also remark in their conclusions that “maintaining good diet quality during weight loss is important in order to meet nutrient requirements at a lower energy intake.”
 Conway notes that this is an important point, and that easy-to-accomplish changes in lifestyle, like using low-calorie sweeteners instead of sugar, could make other changes, like focusing on a better quality diet, easier to embrace.

 Sucralose, the sweetening ingredient in Splenda® Sweetener Products, has been used safely by millions of people around the world for more than 20 years, supported by research data from more than 100 studies.
 Both the American Diabetes Association (ADA) and the Academy of Nutrition and Dietetics (AND) support the use of low calorie sweeteners such as sucralose as a useful tool in weight management and diabetes.
-For more information about sucralose or the Splenda Brand, visit blog.splenda.com/.
+For more information about sucralose or the Splenda Brand, visit www.splenda.com/blog/.
 You can also follow the Splenda® Brand on Tumblr, Facebook, Instagram and Pinterest.

 # # #